api3dao/vitepress-docs/docs/explore/dapis/what-are-dapis.md

 feeds do not require redundancy at the middlemen layer, the aggregation costs less gas and source-level decentralization becomes more affordable.-->

-## Accessing a dAPI: DapiServer.sol
+## DapiServer.sol

-Developers use the
-[DapiServer.sol](https://github.com/api3dao/airnode-protocol-v1/blob/main/contracts/dapis/DapiServer.sol)<externalLinkImage/>
-contract to access dAPIs. `DapiServer.sol` reads directly from its data store of Beacons, which are powered by API provider-owned and operated [Airnodes](/reference/airnode/latest/).
-A developer will deploy a proxy contract to access the dAPI.
+A developer will deploy a proxy contract to access a dAPI.
+Through this proxy developers use the [DapiServer.sol](https://github.com/api3dao/airnode-protocol-v1/blob/main/contracts/dapis/DapiServer.sol)<externalLinkImage/>
+contract to access dAPIs.
 Now a developer can easily set the proxy contract address in his contract and start reading from the dAPIs.

-dAPI proxies allow dAPIs to be used like libraries.
-The smart contract just needs to import the interface for calling the proxy contract.
-To read a different dAPI, the contract does not need to change the code itself, rather it only needs to use a different proxy address when calling the read() function on the proxy contract.
+The `DapiServer.sol` contract reads directly from its data store of Beacons, which are powered by API provider-operated [Airnodes](/reference/airnode/latest/).
+Thus dAPI proxies allow dAPIs to be used like libraries.
+The smart contract only needs to import the interface for calling the proxy contract.

+This means once a dAPI is integrated to read a different data feed, the contract does not need to change the code itself, rather it only needs to use a different proxy address when calling the read() function on the proxy contract.
+If the dAPI interface has previously been imported, it abstracts away the technical implmentation of accessing new data feeds.

-## Understanding the `DapiServer.sol`
+### Understanding the `DapiServer.sol`

 > <img src="../assets/images/00-a-What_are_dAPIs.png" width="550px"/>